We all have filed some kind of visa application or an immigration bundle at some point in our life.

 #3 Passport Photos Scanning

 You would need passport size photos for various needs like:

 - a power of attorney creation (Indian Power of attorney, Selling a car with POA in the USA),

 You can scan the paper pictures using the excellent Google Photoscan app.

-If you have never used it before, I strongly recommend to get this free app and you will be amazed at its scanning capabilities.
+If you have never used it before, I strongly recommend getting this free app and you will be amazed at its scanning capabilities.

-The scanned photo will look like it was clicked with your camera phone as Google uses it Artificial intelligence technology for scanning.
+The scanned photo will look like it was clicked with your camera phone as Google uses its Artificial intelligence technology for scanning.

 In most cases, the passport photos are only accepted if they were clicked within the last 6 months.